 Ecology and Evolution of the Amazon Rainforest and the Galapàgos Islands

-Facepainting in the Amazon Rainforest; Tiputini Biodiversity Station, Ecuador
+Facepainting in the Amazon Rainforest; Tiputini Biodiversity Station

-Upon our arrival in Quito, we will spend a few days exploring this historic city.
-During this time period, we will also familiarize ourselves with the Universidad San Francisco de Quito (USFQ) campus.
+Program Description Upon our arrival in Quito, we will familiarize ourselves with the Universidad San Francisco de Quito (USFQ) campus.
+An orientation and welcome lunch will welcome us to the country of Ecuador.
 The Galapagos Academic Institute for the Arts and Sciences (GAIAS), a department of USFQ, develops our trip in terms to our specifications.

 Squirrel Monkey, Tiputini Biodiversity Station

-Snorkeling with Pacific green sea turtles, Isla Isabela, Galapagos Islands, Ecuador
+Snorkeling with Pacific green sea turtles, Isla Isabela

-- Most dinners- we are opting to take advantage of the many wonderful restaurants found in Quito and the islands (If dinners are included, they are always at the same restaurant and the same food is always served - to be honest, it gets very boring)
+This year, we are opting to not include most dinners so that we can take advantage of the many wonderful restaurants found in Quito and the islands (if dinners are included, they are always at the same restaurant and the same food is always served - to be honest, it gets very boring).
+Therefore, students will be responsible for most dinners, personal spending money and any activities not included with the program.